 - What customer retention rate do you have for customers who use support

 This kind of information can help you identify any problems with the after sales support provided to customers.

 9) Develop different strategies for various support scenarios

 An SME will have various types of interactions with customers seeking support — from irate customers seeking support for a product, through to curious sales prospects interested in learning more about a new product.
 If staff have pre-determined strategies for handling the different requirements of customers, outcomes tend to be more satisfactory from the customer’s point of view.
 Create strategies that filter customers to different departments or staff members very quickly and efficiently.

 Train your staff to not only listen to what the customer or sales prospect is saying, but their demeanour and emotional level.
 Then route those calls to the appropriate support desk or member of your sales team.
 First-level customer support should have a range of options for routing customer support and sales prospect calls.

 We hope you enjoyed reading “9 sales support strategies for SMEs”.
-If you are interested learning more about our sales support services feel free to call us on 0800 994 9016 or click here to request a free consultation.
+If you are interested in using our outsourced sales support services or learning what other areas our executive virtual assistant service covers feel free to call us on 0800 994 9016 or use our contact form in the menu above.